mtoothman/heroic-clicker/README.md

 - Works well with the ancient Iris
 - Automatically enables progression mode if a failed boss fight turns it off
 - Stores settings in configuration file between runs

-## Instructions (requires 64bit windows):
-1. Download the latest release from https://github.com/sgoertzen/heroic-clicker/releases
-2. Extract the zip file to a folder of your choice
-3. Double click the HeroicClicker.exe
-4. Profit!

 ## Hotkeys
 - F11 - Pause (press F11 to resume)